Kammelleon/pdf-qa/README.md

 ### Option 1: Using Docker Compose (Recommended)

 1. Make sure you have Docker and Docker Compose installed on your system.
+2. Make sure you have `.env.production` file correctly set up in the `/frontend` directory
+3. Make sure you have `.env` file correctly set up in the `/backend` directory

-2. Build and start the containers:
+4. Build and start the containers:
    ```
    docker-compose up --build -d
    ```